apkjet/TrustlookWannaCryToolkit/vaccine/README.md

 # Trustlook WannaCry Vaccine Tool

-The WannaCry Vaccine Tool helps users preventing their systems from being infected by WannaCry Ransomeware
+The WannaCry Vaccine Tool helps users protecting their systems from being infected by WannaCry Ransomeware

 ## Install and Usage